avishayil/react-native-user-avatar/README.md

 `style`          | object          | `undefined`   | custom style to append to the `UserAvatar` component container `borderRadius`   | number          | `size * 0.5`  | custom border radius for the component `component`      | React.Component | `undefined`   | custom component to display instead of initials or source image

+## Contributing

+Contributions are welcome.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) if you like to contribute to this library.

 ## Credits